TommyJones/mvrsquared/cran-comments.md

 This is a patch release.

-This patch fixes a parallel loop issue that could've caused incorrect computations.
+This patch fixes an error on r-devel-linux-x86_64-debian-clang in CRAN checks.

 ## Test environments